rage/java-programming/data/osa-1/5-laskentaa-luvuilla.md

 <!-- Laskuoperaatiot ovat tuttuja ja suoraviivaisia: yhteenlasku `+`, erotus `-`, kertolasku `*` ja jakolasku `/`.
 Laskentajärjestys on myös tuttu: laskenta tehdään vasemmalta oikealle sulut huomioon ottaen.
 Kuitenkin `*` ja `/` lasketaan ennen `+` ja `-` operaatioita, samoin kuin perus- tai kansakoulumatematiikassa on tullut tutuksi. -->

 The basic mathematical operations are both familiar and straightforward: addition `+`, subtraction `-`, multiplication `*`, and division`/`.
-Their order follows familiar rules, too: the operations are performed from left to right, taking brackets into account.
+Their order follows familiar rules, too: the operations are performed from left to right, taking parentheses into account.
 Yet `*` and `/` precede `+` and `-`, as is familiar from elementary school mathematics.

 <!-- ```java
 int eka = 2;